PaulKinlan/paul.kinlan.me/content/2018-08-25-rss-feed-to-google-chat-webhook-using-firebase-functions-and-superfeedr.markdown

 [Superfeedr](https://superfeedr.com/) is a service that can listen to Pubsubhubbub pings (now WebSub) and it will also poll RSS feeds that don't have Pubsub set up.
-Then when it finds a feed it will ping a configured URL (in my case my Firebase function) with an XML or JSON representation of the newly found feed data - all you have to do is parse the data and do something with it.
+Then when it finds a feed it will ping a configured URL (in my case my Cloud Function in Firebase) with an XML or JSON representation of the newly found feed data - all you have to do is parse the data and do something with it.

 ```javascript